SUDCC Army Substance Abuse Program

 SUDCC Army Substance Abuse Program - Fort Belvoir, VA

 Sudcc Army Substance Abuse Program is an addiction treatment center located at 9300 Dewitt Loop in the 22060 zip code in Fort Belvoir, VA.
 It is operated by the Department of Defense.
-Sudcc Army Substance Abuse Program provides buprenorphine detox, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Sudcc Army Substance Abuse Program include substance use counseling approach, trauma counseling and motivational interviewing.
-Sudcc Army Substance Abuse Program also specializes in detox services and offers Benzodiazepines Detoxification, Opioid Detox and Cocaine Detox.
-Sudcc Army Substance Abuse Program provides residential detoxification, hospital inpatient treatment and outpatient services.
-It also provides treatment for substance use and detox.
+Sudcc Army Substance Abuse Program provides buprenorphine detoxification, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Sudcc Army Substance Abuse Program include brief intervention, motivational incentives and motivational interviewing.
+Sudcc Army Substance Abuse Program also specializes in detox services and offers Benzodiazepines Detox, Opioid Detoxification and Cocaine Detox.
+Sudcc Army Substance Abuse Program provides residential detoxification, hospital inpatient rehab and short term rehab.
+It also provides detox services and substance use treatment.

 Address: 9300 DeWitt Loop, Fort Belvoir, VA 22060